JDLong01/JDLong01/README.md

-- 👋 Hi, I’m @JDLong01, Joseph Long (former: Joseph Nguyen)
-- 👀 I’m interested in ...
+- 👋 Hi, I’m @JDLong01, Joseph Long - 👀 I’m interested in ...
 - 📫 How to reach me
       @josephdn@vt.edu